ashkan18/graphlient/README.md

 client.schema # GraphQL::Schema
 ```

-Make queries with `query`, which gets a block for the query definition.
+Make queries with `query`, which takes a block for the query definition.

 ```ruby
 response = client.query do